 This report presents preliminary findings from the research project Platform Alternatives: Strategies and Corporate Governance for Europe's Platform Economy, based at the Alexander von Humboldt Institute for Internet and Society (HIIG) and the Oxford Internet Institute (OII), University of Oxford.
 The project is funded by the Hans Böckler Foundation.
-The authors gratefully acknowledge useful inputs from Lena Starke and Asal Dardan, and design advice from Larissa Wunderlich.
+The authors gratefully acknowledge useful inputs from Lena Starke and Asal Dardan.